 Jesus culminates the four levels of persecution (religious, governmental, family, and societal) by providing the promise: "it is the one who has endured to the end who will be saved."
 (NASB) This was a promise meant to encourage and provide hope to the apostles, a light at the end of the tunnel so to speak.
 When Jesus says that they will (future tense) be saved, what does this mean?
 Could it refer to their lives being saved from death or is it speaking of eternal salvation?
 Refer back to verses 17-21.
+This cannot be speaking of their physical lives being saved from torture, hunger, or even death.
+Jesus was warning them that persecution would come.
+He must be speaking of eternal salvation.

 Jesus' audience is the apostles who were all saved with the exception of Judas Iscariot.
 He would not even be part of this extended missionary effort Jesus was speaking of after His crucifixion and resurrection.
 How could the remaining apostles, who were already saved, be saved in the future?
+I believe this passage is referring to the final tense of salvation.
+It is spoken of in three tenses within Scripture.
+We were saved at the moment of conversion, are being saved through sanctification, and will be saved in our future glorification with Christ.